prindyn/ollama-proxy/README.md

    ```

 The service will then be accessible at `http://localhost:8000` and can be used with libraries expecting the OpenAI API.
 Requests and responses follow the same schema as OpenAI's endpoints.
 Set `OLLAMA_BASE_URL` to change the upstream Ollama URL.
 Logging is handled with [Loguru](https://github.com/Delgan/loguru).
 The logger configuration lives in `app/logger.py` and respects the `LOGURU_LEVEL`, `LOG_FILE`, and `LOG_DIR` environment variables.
+The agent uses LangChain to execute simple tools like `shell` or file operations during generation.